w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # On-premises vs cloud

-First installations where primarily on-premises
+First installations were primarily on-premises

 * *Installation*: how do I set up a new machine?
 * *Networking*: how do I cable dozens of machines?